-Non-Invasive Fat Removal 2019
+Non-Invasive Fat Removal

-Every person has a certain number of fat cells in the body, a number that is determined when you are a child.
-Even when your weight changes, in general, you can expect very little change in the number of total fat cells when you are an adult If you gain weight, your fat cells expand and get bigger, causing changes in your body size.
+Every person has a certain number of fat cells in the body.
+This number is determined when you are a child.
+Even when your weight changes, the number of total fat cells in your body does not.
+If you gain weight, your fat cells expand and get bigger, causing changes in your body size.
 If you lose weight, those same fat cells shrink in size; they do not, however, disappear.
 This is one reason why a slender person may still want fat reduction.
-These areas of stubborn fat persist despite your exercise routine and healthy lifestyle.
+Areas of stubborn fat persist despite your exercise routine and healthy lifestyle.
 CoolSculpting can actually reduce the number of fat cells in your body, all in a non-invasive procedure.
 It may seem similar to liposuction, but CoolSculpting is fat removal without surgery.

 Fat Reduction With CoolSculpting